LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Conclusion

 \section{Conclusion}

-In this work, we first introduce \name, an open-source automated detailed routing tool specifically designed for photonic integrated circuits. \name features a non-Manhattan curvy-aware A$^\ast$ search engine with accessibility-enhanced port assignment, adaptive crossing insertion, congestion-aware group-based net ordering and objective, and crossing optimization scheme to handle unique PIC routing constraints while optimizing critical path insertion loss.
-To further alleviate routing conflicts and improve efficiency, we extend \name into a more scalable and conflict-resilient framework, \name2.0, by introducing hierarchical routing reuse, intra-group net ordering, offset-neighbor search, and crossing-space preservation.
-These enhancements substantially improve routability under tight layout constraints and high crossing density. \name2.0 achieves nearly DRV-free layouts across challenging benchmarks, delivering up to \textbf{9\% lower insertion loss} and \textbf{6.95$\times$ speedup} compared to \name1.0, advancing the automation frontier for large-scale PIC physical design.
+In this work, we present \name, an open-source detailed router for PICs.
+It features a non-Manhattan curvy-aware A$^\ast$ engine with enhanced port assignment, adaptive crossing insertion, congestion-aware group-based net ordering, and crossing optimization to address unique PIC constraints while minimizing critical path insertion loss.
+We further extend it into a scalable, conflict-resilient framework, \name2.0, by adding hierarchical routing reuse, intra-group ordering, offset-neighbor search, and crossing-space preservation.
+These enhancements markedly improve routability under tight layouts and high crossing density. \name2.0 achieves nearly DRV-free layouts on challenging benchmarks, with up to \textbf{9\% lower IL} and \textbf{6.95$\times$ speedup} over \name1.0, advancing automation for large-scale PIC design.